-According to an article by Darlene Lancer which was published on Psychcentral.com, much of the failure in keeping resolutions is that people make too many of them.
+According to an article by Darlene Lancer, which was published on Psychcentral.com, much of the failure in keeping resolutions is that people make too many of them.
 Do you want to develop a history of keeping resolutions?
-Then begin with one that is most important and make it something achievable.
+Then begin with most important one and make it something achievable.
 Lancer states, “For change to last, make sure your motive expresses your true self and fosters your highest good.
 Your goal must be congruent with your core beliefs.
 Resolutions to make changes for someone else’s approval, for monetary gain, or because you think you ‘should’ are hard to sustain.”

 2. Set short-term goals for long-term results.